-This course includes a study of the surgical environment, team
+This course includes a study of the surgical environment, team concepts, aseptic technique, hospital organization, basic control, and wound healing.

 Prerequisites: Acceptance into the Surgical Technology program.
 Co-requisites: AHS 103, AHS 130, BIO 112, and CPT 101 or CPT 170.